 The Group's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 However, management also considers the factors that may influence the credit risk of the Group's customer base, including the default risk of the industry and country, in which customers operate, particularly in the currently deteriorating economic circumstances.
+Approximately 10% (31 March 2018: 10%) of the Group's revenue is attributable to sales transactions with a single customer.

 Credit risk is managed by requesting prepayments from freight and passenger transportation customers.
-Accordingly the Group's trade receivables mainly consist of receivables from foreign railway companies and one large customer.
+Accordingly the Group's trade receivables mainly consist of receivables from foreign railway companies.
 Credit risk related to receivables from foreign railway companies is managed through the monthly monitoring of receivable balances and requiring immediate repayment of a debt when the balance approaches specific limits set for each individual counterparty.